 What to do in Murchison Falls National Park

-Hiking top of the Falls
+Hiking on top of the Falls

 Nile – Lake Albert Delta

-A starting point for the boat safari to the falls, the delta and the sites of the vehicle ferry crossing.
+A starting point for the boat safari to the falls, the delta, and the sites of the vehicle ferry crossing.
 This is where the entire park’s access road’s coverage as the northern and southern banks is also connected by a passenger ferry.
 There are many hotels and safari lodges located nearby.
-You can find both the museum and gift shop in the northern bank.
+You can find both the museum and gift shop on the northern bank.
 This region is where game drives; launch trips and nature walks take place.

 Buligi Game Tracks